-Be sure understand that this post is for sustaining hives and keeping the honey bee alive.
+Be sure to understand that this post is for sustaining hives and keeping the honey bee alive.
 You don’t want to keep a feeder on your hive year-round.
 When feeding bees it’s more about providing food, not water.
 When you mix the sugar and water at different ratios, you can encourage different behaviors.

 Sugar syrup can be made in three different strengths, each has its own purpose and is used at a specific time of the year.
 It is recommended to only use white granulated cane sugar if possible.
 Avoid, all other types of sugar or honey.
 Remember never feed the bees with the honey supers in place.

-These recipes are a simple syrup that is poured into an entrance bee feeder or other feeders that made for feeding bees.
+These recipes are simple syrup that is poured into an entrance bee feeder or other feeders that made for feeding bees.

-1:2 Use one part of sugar to two parts of water: When it is used in the spring it can stimulate egg laying.
+1:2 Use one part of sugar to two parts of water: When it is used in the spring it can stimulate egg-laying.
 Use only when enough honey is available for feeding the brood:

 1 pound sugar to 1 quart water